 I wish to express my deepest gratitude to my wife, Raquel, who encouraged me to apply for this Master of Science degree, and who had so many lonely moments by my side, while I was involved with my research.
 I love you, and will always be grateful for understanding the adversity we went through.

 I place on record my sincere thanks to my advisor, Leonardo.
-His help, counsels, patience and tireless dedication were decisive to come to this thesis.
+His help, counsels, patience, and tireless dedication were decisive to come to this thesis.

 I also thank my fellow postgraduate students in the computer science department, especially to Ivison who was always available to listen to my concerns and to share his life experience with everybody.